Henri Pirenne: After the war

 After the war, he reflected the widespread disillusionment in Belgium with German culture, while taking a nuanced position which allowed him to criticize German nationalism without excluding German works from the scholarly canon.
 He attacked race theory and Völkisch nationalism as the underlying causes of German wartime excesses.
 His earlier belief in the inevitable progress of humanity collapsed, so he began to accept chance or the fortuitous in history and came to acknowledge the significance of single great individuals at certain points in history.

 At the conclusion of the war, Henri Pirenne stopped his work on A History of Europe in the middle of the 16th century.
 He returned home and took up his life.
 He died at Uccle, Brussels in 1935.
 His son Jacques Pirenne, who had survived the war to become a historian in his own right, discovered the manuscript.
 He edited the work by inserting dates for which his father was uncertain in parentheses.
 Jacques wrote a preface explaining its provenance and published it, with the English translation appearing in 1956.
 It stands as a monumental intellectual achievement.

 Theses and works

-On the formation of European towns
+Pirenne's Theses on the formation of European towns & the Caliphate’s Mediterranean Trade

-Pirenne first expressed ideas on the formation of European towns in articles of 1895; he further developed the idea for the Pirenne Thesis while imprisoned in Germany during World War I. He subsequently published it in a series of papers from 1922 to 1923 and spent the rest of his life refining the thesis with supporting evidence.
+Pirenne first expressed ideas on the formation of European towns in articles of 1895; he further developed the idea for this thesis while imprisoned in Germany during World War I. He subsequently published it in a series of papers from 1922 to 1923, followed by a number of book-length works, a famous encyclopedia article (also turned into a book) and finally by his final, posthumously published study of changes in Mediterranean trade.
+He spent the rest of his life refining the thesis with supporting evidence.
 The most famous expositions appear in Medieval Cities: Their Origins and the Revival of Trade (1927, based on a series of lectures of 1922) and in his posthumous Mohammed and Charlemagne (1937), published from Pirenne's first draft.